Categories

 Events Great Exhibitions Great Touristy Things to do

-Much more than Red Soles
+Louboutin shoes, much more than Red Soles

-I’ve never been to the Palais de la Porte Dorée before, it’s a vast exhibition space plus aquarium (obviously a great mix !*?), but then I heard about a new exhibition on Christian Louboutin, his life, art, passions and a few shoes with red soles!
+I’ve never been to the Palais de la Porte Dorée before, it’s a vast exhibition space plus aquarium (obviously a great mix !*?), but then I heard about a new exhibition on Christian Louboutin, his life, art, passions and a few Louboutin shoes with red soles!

 I’m not normally hot off the mark to see new exhibitions but this was widely acclaimed and quite fully booked.
 The idea was to get there early to avoid the crowds, whizz round then find a great new place to have lunch in this area I’d never been to before.